 Gay-Popular Venues in Krakow

-– A modern style bar attracting a mixed crowd, but it’s definitely gay-popular.
-While most of the other nightlife in the Kazimierz district is more hipster-curiosity shop type vibes, Klub Pozytywka is sleek, stylish and utterly modernist.
-It is also a nice place for coffee during the day with fast WiFi but at night its more live music, delicious cocktails and frivolous fun.
+A modern-style bar attracting a mixed crowd, but it’s definitely gay-popular.
+While most of the other nightlife in the Kazimierz district is more hipster-curiosity shop-type vibes, Klub Pozytywka is sleek, stylish and utterly modernist.
+It is also a nice place for coffee during the day with fast WiFi, but at night it’s more live music, delicious cocktails and frivolous fun.

 Bomba Na Placu

-– A beautiful wine bar on the edge of Krakow full of natural lights, soft wooden tones, and an edgy warehouse setting.
-A world-class selection of wines from exclusively ecological vineyards, this is the perfect place to relax, enjoy a few glasses and chat in an unforgettable setting.
+A beautiful wine bar on the edge of Krakow is full of natural lights, soft wooden tones, and an edgy warehouse setting.
+With a world-class selection of wines from exclusively ecological vineyards, this is the perfect place to relax, enjoy a few glasses and chat in an unforgettable setting.
 Located close to Schindler’s Factory, so it can easily be combined if you are heading all the way out here.

-– A six-room mega-bar with a diverse range of drinking environments all under one roof.
+A six-room mega-bar with a diverse range of drinking environments all under one roof.
 Our favorite is the Great Gatsby-themed cocktail bar or the Garden Le Scandale with summer Tiki Bar (it’s not Honolulu but their Mai Tai’s are almost as good!)

 Cruising & Gay Saunas Krakow

-Foreigners are typically welcoming through-out the Krakow gay scene, but many guys don’t speak English in the saunas here so you’ll need to brush up on your non-verbal cues and gay sauna etiquette.
+Foreigners are typically welcoming throughout the Krakow gay scene, but many guys don’t speak English in the saunas here, so you’ll need to brush up on your non-verbal cues and gay sauna etiquette.
 We have a handy guide to the perfect first-time gay sauna experience to answer all your questions!

 Do not take any unnecessary valuables (phone, keys, wallet) to the gay sauna in Krakow – or into any dark rooms.
 Across Europe, thieves sadly take advantage of guys while their pants are quite literally down.

-– The only gay sauna in Krakow which has been open for 25 years.
-They do not have condoms or lube – which we hate -, but the entrance is cheap, drinks affordable and the guys are very hot.
-Expect to find many local self-loathing closeted guys – this is a deeply Catholic country after all – but your not here to make friends so who cares!
+The only gay sauna in Krakow which has been open for 25 years.
+They do not have condoms or lube – which we hate -, but the entrance is cheap, the drinks affordable, and the guys are very hot.
+Expect to find many local self-loathing closeted guys – this is a deeply Catholic country, after all – but you are not here to make friends, so who cares!
 Spartakus boats a

 Finnish sauna (though we preferred the real sauna in Helsinki!), a steam room, sun deck, and bar.
 Staff can speak basic English, and they offer the best male massage in Krakow, but there is no darkroom or jacuzzi.
 Busiest after work on weekdays or Sunday afternoons.

-– The best cruising spot in Krakow famed for its themed parties, hot hairy Polish guys, and action-oriented environment.
+The best cruising spot in Krakow, famed for its themed parties, hot hairy Polish guys, and action-oriented environment.
 Three slings, 16 cabins, darkroom, maze, cinema, bar and small dance floor.
 It’s a private club, and you need to ring the doorbell to get access to Klub Blue XL.